NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurocontainers/datalad.md

 cd containers
 ```

-## get a list of all available default containers
+## List all default available containers
 ```bash
 datalad containers-list
 ```

-## download and run the latest container version
+## Download and run the latest container version
 ```bash
 datalad containers-run -n neurodesk-romeo
 ```

 ## Change version of container
+You can change which version of a container is used in two ways:

 ### Option 1: change version in .datalad/config
 ```bash